ansarilaith/laith-taha/EZIoT_SDK/README.md

 `eziot.delete_creds()`

 You will be prompted.
-If you indicate yes, bye-bye to everything.
+If you indicate yes, say bye-bye to everything.